mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 The syntax takes getting used to, but remember, you do not have to memorize every property or selector.
 Even experienced Web designers have to look things up.
 I recommend using the [W3 Schools](w3schools.com/) to find reliable code to copy.

 There's lots to love about CSS.
 In a relatively simple document, you can control the style of hundreds of HTML documents and ensure consistency.
 But you can also pinpoint one specific margin or border and change its color or add some padding.
+The [CSS Zen Garden](http://csszengarden.com/) site is a great example of the power of CSS.
+Each version of the site uses the same HTML, but different CSS.

 One final note: to ensure that your CSS actually appears on your page, you need to add a piece of code to your HTML document that references the CSS document.
 We'll do this in [Activity 1.3](#activity-13-css).